 You have the opportunity to select benefits tailored to your individual needs and preferences each year during annual enrollment.
 The annual enrollment period is October 1 through October 31.
-Employees enroll online using the Benefits Service Center, which can be accessed from the Benefits page of Jetnet at https://www.jetnet.aa.com/jetnet/go/ssomercer.asp.
+Employees enroll online using the Benefits Service Center.

-- The Plan year is January 1 through December 31. - If you do not enroll for benefits during the annual enrollment period, you will automatically default to your current selections (if available) for the following year, at the applicable rates for the following year (Note: this does not apply to Flexible Spending Accounts). - If one or more of your current selections are no longer available and you do not make another selection, you will be enrolled in the applicable benefit or plan designated as the default coverage for your workgroup. - After annual enrollment is completed and the new benefit year has begun, you will only be able to make changes to your elections if you experience a qualifying Life Event. - If you are adding new dependents to your benefits, you must submit to HR Services proof that these dependents qualify as your eligible dependents within 60 days of the date you request enrollment. - Life Event changes must be made within 60 days of the qualifying Life Event.
+- The Plan year is January 1 through December 31. - If you do not enroll for benefits during the annual enrollment period, you will automatically default to your current selections (if available) for the following year, at the applicable rates for the following year (Note: this does not apply to Flexible Spending Accounts). - If one or more of your current selections are no longer available and you do not make another selection, you will be enrolled in the applicable benefit or plan designated as the default coverage for your workgroup. - After annual enrollment is completed and the new benefit year has begun, you will only be able to make changes to your elections if you experience a Life Event. - If you are adding new dependents to your benefits, you must submit to HR Services proof that these dependents qualify as your eligible dependents within 60 days of the date you request enrollment. - Life Event changes must be made within 60 days of the Life Event.